BE Informed No. 8.0

 During those times when it is transmitting something other than the transmissions of another amateur

-of a repeater was addressed in PR Docket No. 93-85.
-Thus, it is eligible for the special operations accommodations for repeater
+Firstly, the FCC has declared that D-Star fits the definition of a Section 97.205 repeater station.
+The significance of the word simultaneous in the Section 97.3(a)(40) definition of a repeater was addressed in PR Docket No. 93-85.
+Thus, it is eligible for the Section 97.205 special operations accommodations for repeater

 stations.
-Repeaters enjoy Section 97.3(a)(22) frequency coordination protection and are authorized to be under Section 97.3(a)(6) automatic control.
-Our amateur service community, moreover, has implemented effective channelization band plans for repeaters.
+Those repeaters enjoy Section 97.3(a)(22) frequency coordination protection and are authorized to be under Section 97.3(a)(6) automatic control.
+Our amateur service community, moreover, has implemented effective channelization band plans for these repeaters.

 Secondly, your friend does not appear to be